The Photochemical Birth of the Hydrated Electron in Liquid Water: Computational Methods

 Each ESMD simulation was propagated until the system reached a \textit{crossing point}, defined as the step where the energy gap between the first excited state ($S_1$) and the ground state ($S_0$) dropped below 0.2 eV.
 This criterion provides a robust and efficient way to identify non-radiative decay events and allows us to characterize the distribution of deactivation pathways, offering a lower bound on the excited-state lifetimes\cite{plasser2014surface,ibele2020excimer}.
 A known limitation of this approach is that it does not explicitly include non-adiabatic coupling vectors (NACVs), which are key quantities for describing electronic transitions during non-radiative decay.
 However, a previous study on the radiolysis of water cluster in vacuum showed that NACVs increase significantly as the energy gap decreases\cite{stetina2019role}.
 This strong correlation implies that small energy gaps are reliable indicators of high non-adiabatic transition probabilities.
-Therefore, by using the energy gap as a decay criterion, we effectively capture the relevant non-radiative dynamics, justifying the omission of explicitly determining NACVs in our simulations.
+Therefore, by using the energy gap as a decay criterion, we effectively capture the relevant non-radiative dynamics, justifying the omission of explicitly determining NACVs in our simulations\cite{crespo2018recent,prlj2025best}.
+To further support this approximation, we evaluated the Landau-Zener (LZ) transition probabilities\cite{tokic2024advantages}, which in addition to the energy gap criterion, also account for the curvature of the potential energy surfaces (see section S10 in the Supplementary Information).
+This approach has been shown to reproduce the results consistent with those obtained using explicit NACVs in non-adiabatic dynamics\cite{suchan2020pragmatic,tokic2024advantages,xie2017accuracy,diaz2024exploring,martinka2025descriptor}.

 The simulations that did not exhibit a decay were continued until a maximum time of 1 ps was reached.
 Spin density cube files were calculated and outputted every 5 fs during all ESMD trajectories and at the step of crossing, for post-processing analysis (see section below).
 All the electronic calculations in the present work were performed using \texttt{CP2K} version 2024.2\cite{kuhne2020cp2k}.